Indonesia’s Prabowo Subianto wins presidency, elections body confirms

-Indonesia election commission confirms Prabowo Subianto wins presidency
+Indonesia election commission confirms Prabowo Subianto as new president

-Former general declared the winner of last month’s presidential election.
+Former general formally declared the winner of last month’s presidential election.

-Indonesia’s Prabowo Subianto has been elected president of the world’s third biggest democracy, the General Elections Commission says, decisively beating two rivals who have promised to file a legal complaint about the vote.
+Prabowo Subianto has been formally confirmed as Indonesia’s next president, decisively beating two rivals who have promised to file a legal complaint over February’s election.

-Defence Minister Prabowo and his vice presidential running mate, Gibran Rakabuming Raka, received a majority of votes in the February 14 first round, winning 59 percent, or more than 96 million votes, commission Chairperson Hasyim Asy’ari said on Wednesday.
+Defence Minister Prabowo and his vice presidential running mate, Gibran Rakabuming Raka, won a majority of votes on February 14, winning 59 percent, or more than 96 million votes, General Elections Commission Chair Hasyim Asy’ari said late on Wednesday, the deadline for the announcement of the official result.

 Indonesian FM: Our constitution mandates action on Gaza suffering